Georgia court website briefly publishes, removes document about potential Trump charges | Law-Order

 The Fulton County District Attorney's office said in a statement that no charges had been filed against Trump.
 The document was dated Aug.
 14 and named Trump, citing the case as "open," but is no longer available on the court's website.
 Reuters was not immediately able to determine why the item was posted or removed.

 If Trump is charged in Georgia, it would mark his fourth indictment in less than five months, and the second to arise from his efforts to overturn his loss to Joe Biden's in the 2020 presidential election.
-The Fulton County clerk's office could not immediately be reached for comment on the docket report.
-Representatives for the county and Trump also could not be immediately reached for comment.
+A representative for Trump did not respond to a request for comment.

 The two-page document cites the "Violation Of The Georgia Rico (Racketeer Influenced And Corrupt Organizations) Act," "Solicitation Of Violation Of Oath By Public Officer," "Conspiracy To Commit False Statements and Writings" and "Conspiracy To Commit Forgery in the First Degree," among other charges listed.